|Celebrating Women's Day|

 Anna B. was the wife of John G. Frisz.
 Anna’s birth and death years were listed and her stone was very substantial and ornate.

-This couple’s stone showed Edward’s birth and death years, but for Ella, only the year of her birth.
-Did she move away, remarry or did someone just forget to have the date of her passing engraved in the stone?
+Then there are the stones that hint of plans gone awry – This couple’s stone showed Edward’s birth and death years, but for Ella, only the year of her birth.
+Did she move away, remarry or did someone just forget to have the date of her passing engraved on the stone?

 Mother – a female, who has given birth to a child, adopted a child or raised a child.
 The female parent.

 Charlotte T. Engle’s stone showed her birth and death dates along with the simple inscription ‘Mother.’

 Myrtle’s stone indicated that she was someone’s mother and the year of her birth and death.

 There are also the poignant stones, such as ‘Hattie Clark and Daughter.’
 No dates, no name for the child, no idea what tragedy occurred ...